Legal Strategies for Climate Adaptation in Coastal New England

 Roger Williams University School of Law

-Speakers will also address some of the potential legal conflicts related to climate adaptation, including constitutional conflicts, state and federal law conflicts, and potential liability for acting or failing to act on climate risks.
+Speakers also addressed some of the potential legal conflicts related to climate adaptation, including constitutional conflicts, state and federal law conflicts, and potential liability for acting or failing to act on climate risks.

-The Association of State Floodplain Managers has pre-approved this program for 5.5 CECs for CFMs.
+The Association of State Floodplain Managers pre-approved this program for 5.5 CECs for CFMs.

 Part of the 2018-2019 Roger Williams University Theme, Ocean State/State of the Ocean: The challenge of sea level rise over the coming century